PyPartners/dpx/explanations/fibonacci.md

 Both memoization and tabulation are powerful dynamic programming techniques that significantly improve the efficiency of calculating Fibonacci numbers by ensuring that each Fibonacci subproblem is solved only once.

-The Python code demonstrating these methods can be found in a file like `fibonacci_dp.py` (or whatever you named it!).
+The Python code demonstrating these methods can be found in a file like [`fibonacci.py`](https://github.com/PyPartners/dpx/blob/main/problems/fibonacci.py).